 POLICE OFFICER (NON-CERTIFIED)

-STARTING SALARY: $55,536 While attending the Broward College Institute of Public Safety Police Academy
+STARTING SALARY: Minimum salary of $59,384 while attending the Broward College Institute of Public Safety Police Academy

-The Good News: The Fort Lauderdale Police Department will sponsor Non-Certified Candidates through the Police Academy.
-Not only will you be sponsored, you will also receive your full salary while attending the Police Academy.
+The Good News : The Fort Lauderdale Police Department will sponsor Non-Certified Candidates through the Police Academy.
+Not only will you be sponsored, the academy will be paid for by us and you will also receive your full starting salary while attending the Police Academy.

 To apply for employment as a Non-Certified Police Officer, you must:

 1. Watch the "Police Officer Applicant" video that previews the position of a Fort Lauderdale Police Officer.
 This video provides important information concerning the job's requirements and other information about the hiring process.
-After watching the video you must meet the following minimum qualifications at the time of application.
-Click here to view the video: (Video) or view by going to YouTube and copying and pasting this link: https://youtu.be/MHST6gOAQYM
+After watching the video you MUST meet the following minimum qualifications at the time of application.

 2. Be a United States citizen (U.S. born or naturalized).